From Exhaustion to Empowerment: Benefits of Burnout Therapy

 Recognizing burnout symptoms is crucial for early intervention and prevention.
 While everyone may experience burnout differently, there are common warning signs to watch out for:

-According to WHO, burnout is characterized by three dimensions:
+According to the WHO, burnout is characterized by three dimensions:

 - energy depletion or exhaustion;